JuliaActuary/JuliaActuary.org/index.md

 - `breakeven` to calculate the breakeven time for a set of cashflows
 - `accum_offset` to calculate accumulations like survivorship from a mortality vector

+### Risk Measures

+- Calculate risk measures for a given vector of risks:
+  - `CTE` for the Conditiona Tail Expectation, or
+  - `VaR` for the percentile/Value at Risk.

 ### Insurance mechanics

 - `duration`: